project-akri/akri/docs/extensibility.md

 tonic-build = "0.1.1"
 ```

-To build the Http broker, we need to create a Dockerfile, `samples/brokers/http/Dockerfiles/standalone`:
+To build the HTTP broker, we need to create a Dockerfile, `samples/brokers/http/Dockerfiles/standalone`:

 ```dockerfile
 FROM amd64/rust:1.47 as build